trackmania-rl/tmrl/readme/install_linux.md

 # TrackMania 2020 pipeline on Linux

-Since version `6.0.0`, the example `tmrl` pipeline for TrackMania 2020 is experimentally supported on Linux, including the `gymnasium` environment (previously supported for Windows only).
+Since version `0.6.0`, the example `tmrl` pipeline for TrackMania 2020 is experimentally supported on Linux, including the `gymnasium` environment.

 Note that Ubisoft Nadeo does not officially support Linux.
-Thus, installing TrackMania 2020 and OpenPlanet on Linux is quite involved.
+Thus, installing TrackMania 2020 and OpenPlanet on Linux is somewhat involved.

 We believe the most future-proof way of doing this is via Steam.
-Therefore, in this document, we detail how you can use Steam to set up TrackMania 2020 and OpenPlanet on Linux (you can use another method such as pure Wine if you feel confident with that).
+Therefore, in this document, we detail how you can use Steam to set up TrackMania 2020 and OpenPlanet on Linux (you can use another method such as Lutris if you are very confident with that).

-Furthermore, you will need to grant yourself access to `uinput` so that `vgamepad` can control your game, and install `xdootool` so that the environment can move and resize the Trackmania window.
+Furthermore, you will need to grant yourself access to `uinput` so `vgamepad` can control the game, and install `xdotool` so the environment can move and resize the Trackmania window.

-Please bear in mind that Ubisoft Connect or Steam may break the following instructions at any point in time.
-Although we support the `tmrl` TrackMania 2020 pipeline once TrackMania 2020 and OpenPlanet are properly installed on your system, we cannot provide direct support for the installation per-se if these instructions do not work on your machine.
-Should it be the case, please feel free to seek support from the community on the [discussions](https://github.com/trackmania-rl/tmrl/discussions) section.

-Hopefully TrackMania gets officially supported on Linux by Valve someday :pray:

 ## TrackMania 2020 installation (Steam)
-We believe Steam is the most reliable way of running TrackMania on Linux.

-Sadly, this is not yet officially supported by Valve, but at the moment of writing this guide it does work smoothly with Proton Experimental and some fiddling:

 - Install Steam
-  - If you are using Debian (Ubuntu...), you can do this in a terminal with `sudo apt-get install steam`
+  - If you are using Debian/Ubuntu, you can do this in a terminal with `sudo apt-get install steam`
 - Launch Steam.
   - You can do this by executing the `steam` command in a terminal
 - Connect to your Steam account (or create one).